The Courtship of Stewie's Father

-"The Courtship of Stewie's Father" is the 16th episode of the fourth season of Family Guy, which originally aired on November 20, 2005.
+"The Courtship of Stewie's Father" is the 16th episode of the fourth season of Family Guy, which originally aired on Fox on November 20, 2005.
 The episode sees Peter attempt to bond with Stewie after realizing that Stewie enjoys seeing Lois get hurt.
 After things go too far and Lois confronts Peter over the escalating pranks, Stewie feels betrayed, prompting a repentant Peter to take him to Walt Disney World Resort.
 Meanwhile, Chris is made to assist Herbert in his household chores after breaking his window, much to the delight of Herbert.

 Plot

 After failing to receive the Employee of the Month award at Pawtucket Brewery, Peter attempts to charm his supervisor, Angela, who is unimpressed by his work performance.
-He organizes a surprise cockfight in her house since she likes animals, but she returns to find the remains of several chickens who have killed each other.
-When his retarded co-worker, Opie, gets promoted and replaced by Soundwave from the Transformers, Peter still fails to win Employee of the Month.
-After speaking with Stewie's preschool teacher, Lois discovers several graphic pictures Stewie has drawn that show him killing her.
+Meanwhile, Lois speaks with Stewie's preschool teacher and discovers several graphic pictures Stewie has drawn that show him killing her.
 She is oblivious to the obvious interpretation and instead notes that Peter is not included in any of the pictures.

 Lois suggests that Peter make more effort to bond with Stewie.
-Peter reluctantly agrees, but fails to make headway until—while helping Lois in the kitchen—he accidentally knocks a box off a high shelf in the kitchen, hitting Lois in the head, causing Stewie to laugh hysterically.
+Peter reluctantly agrees but fails to make headway until he accidentally knocks a box off a high shelf in the kitchen, hitting Lois in the head, causing Stewie to laugh hysterically.
 After striking her with larger boxes and then a jar, and seeing Stewie's delight, Peter interprets Lois being hurt as a sign of father-son bonding.
-This prompts more vicious pranks on Lois, including spraying her with a water hose while she is in the bathroom, but culminating with an incident where Peter pushes her into the cargo area of the station wagon before driving it into the lake.
-Peter and Stewie enjoy their bonding time and Stewie even begins to dress just like Peter.
-Later, a furious Lois returns home and—after sending Stewie to his room—demands an explanation from Peter.
-When Peter fails to win his argument and he realizes he went too far, Stewie feels betrayed and refuses to talk to his father.
+This prompts more vicious pranks on Lois, culminating with an incident where Peter pushes her into the trunk of their station wagon before driving it to the lake, where he and Stewie push it into the water.
+Later, a furious Lois returns home and, after sending Stewie to his room, demands an explanation from Peter.
+When Peter fails to win the argument and realizes he went too far, Stewie feels betrayed and refuses to talk to his father.